 Probate and Estate Planning are things most of us will and should deal with.
 But, they’re confusing.
 So let’s pull back to the basics.
-All these words that get thrown out?
+All these words that get used?
 What’s the definition?
 What do these terms actually mean?
 Here’s a glossary of probate terms to help you get started.

 First.
 Let’s talk assets.
 Asset transfers are the most typical legal issue to come up after a death.
 How the assets transfer set everything else.